vjbollavarapu/tidygen/docs/INTEGRATION_CHECKLIST.md

-# iNEAT ERP Frontend-Backend Integration Checklist
+# TidyGen ERP Frontend-Backend Integration Checklist

 ## 🎯 **Integration Analysis Report**

-This document provides a comprehensive comparison between the frontend and backend implementations to identify matches, mismatches, and integration gaps in the iNEAT ERP system.
+This document provides a comprehensive comparison between the frontend and backend implementations to identify matches, mismatches, and integration gaps in the TidyGen ERP system.

 ---